karinasraya/JUNGGLE-S-TRAP/README.md

 	![Gambar Awal](/images/1.jpg)

-2. Press Enter
+2. Press Enter to play the game
-3. You are in LEVEL 1 now.
-Your position now is marked with a * .
-Your Goal is to reach the @ in the jungle.
+3. Read the instructions carefully.
+You are in LEVEL 1 now.
+You have 3 lives.
+Your position now is marked with a ' * ' .
+Your Goal is to reach the '@' which is the exit way of the jungle.
+'X' is the representative of the cliffs.

 	![Gambar 2](/images/2.jpg)

 4. Choose your movement according to the instruction under the jungle.
 Do it step by step, one input for one movement.
-   For example : You choose to move right, so you should type D. Your * will move to the next maze.
+   For example : You choose to move right, so you should type D. Your * will move to the next column.

    	![Gambar 3]

 5. Do it until you reach the @ so you can out from the jungle and get score.
 After thet, you can move to the next level.
 In this game there are 5 level.
+The number of column is increasing for each level.

 	![Gambar 4]

+6. Your live can be reduced if you move back to your previous movement.
+When your live is 0, you lose and out from the game.
+7. When you reach the end of fifth level, the game will show leaderboard of the player.
+8. Enjoy the game!